DataDog/integrations-core/scylla/README.md

 ##### Log collection

-Scylla has different modes of outputting logs depending on the environment its running in.
+Scylla has different modes of outputting logs depending on the environment it's running in.
 See the [Scylla documentation][8] for more specifics on how the application generates logs.

 1. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file: